MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

     * Toggle the **Selected networks** radio button to show other configuration options.

-    * Select **Add your client IPv4 address(xx.xx.xx.xx)** to add a firewall rule that will enable connections from your local machine IPv4 address.
+    * Select **Add your client IPv4 address(xx.xx.xx.xx)** to add a firewall rule that enables connections from your local machine IPv4 address.
 Alternatively, you can also select **+ Add a firewall rule** to enter a specific IP address of your choice.

     * Select **Allow Azure services and resources to access this server**.